Have you ever seen a tiny bulldog? Is there really such a thing as a pocket-sized Pitbull? Find out more about its size and appearance here!

 Purina Pro | 34 lbs | 4 | $52.48 | $210 |

-Below is a table comparing different brands of dog food to feed adult Pocket Bully:
+Table comparing different brands of dog food to feed adult Pocket Bullies:

 Again, it’s important that your Pocket Bully has no access to food outside of its meal times.
 You should also provide your Pocket Bully with water after every meal to make help it digest its food better.
 This will help prevent bloat and keep your dog from gaining too much weight.